kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

 To solve the latency problem, very smart folks came up with the idea of deploying multiple copies of a program and distributing it around the world.
 When a user makes a request, it can be handled by the closest copy, thus reducing the distance traveled and the time spent in transit.

 - The **Origin server** refers to the main computer that stores and runs the original version of your application code.
-- **CDNs** store static content (such as HTML and image files) in multiple locations around the world.
+- **CDNs** store static content in multiple locations around the world.
 When a new request comes in, the closest CDN location to the user can respond with the cached result.
 - Similar to CDNs, **Edge servers** are distributed to multiple locations around the world.
 But unlike CDNs, which store static content, some Edge servers can run small snippets of code.
 This means both caching and code execution can be done at the Edge closer to the user.

 > Cloud = a server, somewhere;